-- (1) An agreement concluded between the Municipality and the applicant in terms of section 49(4) of the Act, to offset the provision of external engineering services and, if applicable, the cost of internal infrastructure where additional capacity is required by the Municipality, against the applicable development charge, must be in writing and must include the estimated cost of the installation of the external engineering services. - (2) The owner must submit documentary proof of the estimated cost of the installation of the external engineering services. - (3) The amount to be offset against the applicable development charge must be determined by the Municipality. - (4) If the cost of the installation of the external engineering services exceeds the amount of the applicable development charge, the Municipality may refund the applicant or the owner if there are funds available in the Municipality's approved budget. - (5) This section does not oblige the Municipality to offset any costs incurred in the provision of external engineering services other than that which may have been agreed upon in the engineering services agreement contemplated in section 124.
+- (1) An agreement concluded between the Municipality and the applicant in terms of section 49(4) of the Act, to offset the provision of external engineering services and, if applicable, the cost of internal infrastructure where additional capacity is required by the Municipality, against the applicable development charge, must be in writing and must include the estimated cost of the installation of the external engineering services. - (2) The owner must submit documentary proof of the estimated cost of the installation of the external engineering services. - (3) The amount to be offset against the applicable development charge must be determined by the Municipality. - (4) If the cost of the installation of the external engineering services exceeds the amount of the applicable development charge, the Municipality must refund the applicant. - (5) This section does not oblige the Municipality to offset any costs incurred in the provision of external engineering services other than that which may have been agreed upon in the engineering services agreement contemplated in section 124.